vinaz2/final-project-ML/README.md

 Save the pet's data to a JSON file or load it, returning the pet's state to continue the game.

 I am going to:

-1\ make the noticing message of all pets happy immediately printed on the terminal rather than the user opting to check status (improving the game fun)
+1\ add pictures for pets and make them refresh its spot in terminal window as soon as the user chose a certain pet to interact with, once being caught then any actions become available

-2\ make the energy and hunger value varying in real-time, regardless of any layers the user is in.
+2\ make the hunder and energy values changing in real time (?)

-3\ make the "your pet xxx is hungry/sad/sleepy" printing message right appear on the screen when the user enter "back"

-4\ adjust the setting of the time that energy and hunger changing so then winning the game (all pets happy) is at the same time challenging but doable.
+3\ adjust the setting of the time that energy and hunger changing so then winning the game (all pets happy) is at the same time challenging but doable.